HENRYCCHH/Energy_Oracle-Sydney_Fuel_Price_Trends_and_Cycle_Analysis/README.md

 ### Fuel Price Patterns
+Click the image below to access the interactive Tableau dashboard:
 [![View Fuel Price Patterns Dashboard](https://public.tableau.com/static/images/Sy/SydneyWeeklyAverageMarketFuelPrice2022-2024/SydneyWeeklyFuelAverageMarketPricein2022-2024/1.png)](https://public.tableau.com/views/SydneyWeeklyAverageMarketFuelPrice2022-2024/SydneyWeeklyFuelAverageMarketPricein2022-2024)

 - Superimposed on this seasonal pattern is a consistent short-term price cycle, characterized by periodic peaks and troughs.
 These short cycles average 5.9 weeks in duration and remain relatively stable across all three years, indicating a predictable structure in consumer fuel pricing.